-NCAA men’s and women’s Final Fours get new twitter handles, logos
+NCAA men’s and women’s Final Fours get new Twitter handles, logos

 NCAA President Mark Emmert apologized and promised to do better.
-But the deep-seated disparities highlighted by players and coaches in everything from tournament marketing to athletes’ meals and amenities isn’t like to be remedied overnight.
+But the deep-seated disparities highlighted by players and coaches in everything from marketing to athletes’ meals and amenities aren’t likely to be remedied overnight.

 The NCAA took another incremental step in narrowing the gap last week by unveiling comparable social media handles and hashtags, @MFinalFour and @WFinalFour, to supplant the longstanding @FinalFour that was exclusive to men.
-They complement recently redesigned logos that underscore the fact that starting with the 2022 championships there won’t be only one official NCAA Final Four, but an NCAA Men’s Final Four and an NCAA Women’s Final Four.
+They complement recently redesigned logos that underscore the fact that, starting with the 2022 championships, there won’t be just one NCAA Final Four but an NCAA Men’s Final Four and an NCAA Women’s Final Four.

 By extension, the trademarked “March Madness” brand will no longer apply only to the men’s tournament.
-The women will stage “March Madness,” as well.
+The women will stage “March Madness” as well.

 The change is largely symbolic but no less significant, given the revenue-generating power of an established logo and social media presence in the cluttered media marketplace.